osu-mist/express-api-skeleton/README.md

     $ npm install node-oracledb
     ```

-3. Define `database` section in the `/config/defualt.yaml` be like:
+3. Define `database` section in the `/config/default.yaml` to be like:

     ```yaml
     database: